http4k/http4k/README.md

 **http4k** is an HTTP toolkit written in [Kotlin](https://kotlinlang.org/) that allows serving and consuming HTTP services in a sensible and consistent way.

-It consists of a core library `http4k-core` providing a base HTTP implementation + a number of abstractions for various functionalities (such as servers, clients, templating etc) provided as optional add-on libraries.
+It consists of a core library `http4k-core` providing a base HTTP implementation + a number of abstractions for various functionalities (such as servers, clients, templating etc) that are provided as optional add-on libraries.

 The principles of the toolkit are: